02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 • February

-GDCC vs. Commercial Cloud — What's the Difference?
+GDCC vs Commercial Cloud — What's the Difference?

 Metric Figure

-Annual Budget Savings 850 million baht
+Annual budget savings 850 million baht

-Infrastructure Provider NT (National Telecom)
+Infrastructure provider NT (National Telecom)

-Regulatory Body Ministry of Digital Economy and Society (MDES)
+Supervising authority Ministry of Digital Economy and Society (MDES)

-Digital Ranking Target Top 30 globally
+Digital ranking target Top 30 globally

-Core Services of GDCC
+Core GDCC Services

 1. Infrastructure as a Service (IaaS)